-Often we instruct our clients to help work out muscular tension and pain with static or even dynamic stretching.
+Often we instruct our personal training clients to help work out muscular tension and pain with static or even dynamic stretching.
 When this doesn’t resolve the issue, the problem may actually reside in restricted nerves, not muscles!
 Trainers can help clients overcome overuse injuries or even trauma, with some simple movements, similar to stretching but not quite the same, called nerve glides.

 A little background science may help trainers understand the process of neural injury and its corresponding restoration.
 Explaining how nerves come to be restricted will be helpful to assist in teaching your clients about nerve glides.

 Neurodynamics, a catch-all term referring to the integrated biomechanical, physiological, and morphological functions of the nervous system, has received a great deal of research attention over the past several years.
 A healthy human nervous system, capable of adapting to mechanical loads, engages in such processes as elongation, sliding, cross-sectional change, angulation, and compression.

 Should such protective mechanisms fail, the nervous system opens itself up to a variety of unpleasant conditions any of which may cause aberrations in crucial functioning such as:

 - neural edema (fluid swelling around the nerve)

 - hypoxia (oxygen restriction)